-ElectionsOnline’s expertise is in developing online voting software.
-The industry-leading experts at delivering email is a company called SocketLabs.
-Therefore, ElectionsOnline and SocketLabs have partnered to handle the delivery of emails like those the voting software sends to voters.
-This partnership works behind the scenes and does not require the client to do anything special to benefit from it.
-SocketLabs does an exceptional job and when you conduct an election with ElectionsOnline, you can be assured that everything which can be done from a technical perspective, is being done to give email to voters the best possible chance of delivery.
+We should begin by making clear that Skypunch only sends email announcements to voters in election with fewer than 5000 voters.
+Visit Email Announcements are Changing for more about why that is.
+Having said that, when you conduct an election with Skypunch, you can be assured that everything which can be done from a technical perspective, is being done to give email to voters the best possible chance of delivery.
+In fact email is delivered using the exact same system used by Amazon to deliver email to its customers.
 This includes, but is not limited to, the use of a Sender Policy Framework (SPF), Domain Keys Identified Email (DKIM), and working with ESPs (Email Service Providers) to maintain a favorable sender reputation.
 Furthermore, the emails to voters are structured to have a low image to text ratio and also an unsubscribe link—both of which improve an email’s probability of reaching the inbox.
-As you’re setting up an election, you’re also prompted to provide a value to appear in the FROM field of a recipient’s inbox for any email sent by ElectionsOnline.
+As you’re setting up an election, you’re also prompted to provide a value to appear in the FROM field of a recipient’s inbox for any email sent by Skypunch.
 This does nothing to improve deliverability, but is a value-added feature of the system to help the voter recognize the email came from you and pay attention to it rather than clicking delete.

 What can be done?
 As stated already, from a technical perspective, all that can be done, is being done.
 But there are some non-technical things you can do to improve delivery, such as:

-- Contact your voters prior to the election and inform them to define ElectionsOnline as an approved sender with their own email provider—sometimes referred to as “whitelisting.”
-If they login to their own email provider’s web site and submit firstname.lastname@example.org as a whitelisted email, any email sent from that address, like the election announcements and reminders will make it to their inbox.
+Contact your voters prior to the election and inform them to define Skypunch Technology as an approved sender with their own email provider—sometimes referred to as “whitelisting.”
+If they login to their own email provider’s web site and submit @skypunch.tech as a whitelisted domain, any email sent from Skypunch, like the election announcements and reminders will make it to their inbox.
 Sometimes voters may not have the ability to manage their own whitelisting.
 This would be the case when a voter is in an organization where email is administered by an IT department.
-In these cases, voters should be instructed to instruct their own organization’s IT departments to ensure email from email@example.com is whitelisted.
+In these cases, voters should be instructed to instruct their own organization’s IT departments to whitelist the skypunch.tech domain.

-- You may wish to send your own email on the start of the election.
+You may wish to send your own email on the start of the election.
 Your voters may have already whitelisted email originating from your domain so they would be likely to receive it.
-Whether or not you choose to include the voter’s login data in this email is up to you, but I do strongly encourage doing that only if the login data is intended for one-time use in a specific election.
-Do not send login data they already have on record with your organization through unencrypted email.